stoyannk/voxels/README.md

 triangle soups.
 The library supports grid compression and fast polygonization using the TransVoxel algorithm.

 **Voxels** is in *alpha*.
 Unfortunately I don't have enough time to dedicate it and at this point there are no plans to update the library.
-No significant changes were applied to the library since the first pucblic release in 2014.
+No significant changes were applied to the library since the first public release in 2014.

 ## Major features
  - Polygonization based on the TransVoxel algorithm